min2ha/ukwa-site/content/target/26177/index.en.md

   "subject": "UK General Election 2015"
 }

-# Dairy UK:  Manifesto for the British Dairy Industry

 Dairy UK is the trade association for the British dairy supply chain.
 It brings together processors, dairy co-operatives, manufacturers, farmers and bottle milk buyers throughout the United Kingdom.